avit355k/pranerpujo/README.md

 # Pranerpujo

 **Pranerpujo** is a full-stack web application designed to celebrate the spirit, culture, and emotion of Durga Puja.
-It features a modern frontend, a powerful backend API, and an admin panel for management.
+It features a modern frontend, a powerful backend API, and an admin panel for management.This project goes beyond a static listing system and focuses on **data management, discoverability, and route optimization for real-world use.

 👉 **Live Demo:** https://pranerpujo.vercel.app